How to Buy a House With Bad Credit

 Can You Buy a House With Bad Credit?

-On the other hand, the higher your score, the more options you'll have for credit, including home loans.
+That said, a lower credit score does make it harder to qualify for a home loan and limits your home loan options.
+Generally speaking, the higher your score, the more options you'll have for credit, including home loans.
 If you're not in a rush, you may be better off taking the opportunity to improve your credit before you apply for a mortgage loan.
+Rebuilding your credit before you buy a home could help you secure a lower rate and save thousands over the life of the home loan.

 What Do Lenders Consider a Bad Credit Score?

-The majority of lenders look at your FICO Scores to evaluate your creditworthiness.
+The majority of lenders look at your FICO® Scores to evaluate your creditworthiness.
 With this credit scoring model, a "good" credit score would be anything above 670.
+The higher your score, the more reliable you may look to lenders.

 When it comes to what score you need to qualify for a mortgage, here's what you need to know.